anyars-encarta/use_state/README.md

 This project aims at teaching useState to beginners.
 It is beginner friendly and requires basic knowledge of JavaScript.
 Tutorials for TypeScript would be added soon.

+It is beginner friendly and requires basic knowledge of JavaScript.
+Tutorials for TypeScript would be added soon.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh